cnlohr/ch32v003fun/examples/standby_autowake/README.md

 # the deepest slumber

+**WARNING: You MUST hard-reboot the CH32V003 to allow it to go into deep sleep.
+You cannot go from flashing to deep sleep without a hard power cycle.**

 This example serves to show how to put the CH32V003 into its lowest power state (standby) and have it wake periodically.

 Power consumption should be around 10uA.